razanmaljuhani/Web-development/README.md

 # Web-development
-##### This is personal simple website: https://razan-aljuhani-website.netlify.app/ , Developed on Vs code
+##### This is personal simple website: https://razan-aljuhani-website.netlify.app/ .